 At this point, without leaving the scientific confines of this text, I must admit that the principal association between the hotel and the green was represented by a girl who was named, in contrast, Rosanna or Rossana, and the sense of paint and contrasting colors was never disentangled in me: specifically the oppositions between the acid green and this rose rosanna, between the color of flesh and a slightly unusual flower, all of which were enclosed in the image of the Sirena.

 Rossi’s Polaroids are a counterpoint to his highly publicized buildings.
 Set side by side, they compose a mosaic of private souvenirs.
 Full of surprises, good and bad, this cabinet of curiosities discloses a unique legacy—that is, architecture as a form of autobiography.

-Diogo Seixas Lopes contributed this text while visiting the CCA in 2011 as a Collection Research Grant recipient.
+Diogo Seixas Lopes contributed this text while visiting the CCA in 2011 as a participant to our Doctoral Students Program recipient.
 A selection of Aldo Rossi’s Polaroids were presented in our 1996 exhibition Luigi Ghirri / Aldo Rossi: Things Which Are Only Themselves.